ncrmro/website/public/posts/travel/2022/07_16_new_orleans/post.md

 ### Mid Afternoon - Working at the [Irish Cultural Museum](https://www.neworleans.com/listing/the-irish-cultural-museum-of-new-orleans/30407/)

-Andy found a coffee shop inside of the Irish Cultural Museum.
-Fun fact in 1800's new orleans the Irish population was 1 in 5.
+Andy found a coffee shop inside the Irish Cultural Museum.
+Fun fact in 1800s New Orleans the Irish population was 1 in 5.
 The Irish coffees are said to be great, though we didn't want to start drinking so early.

 I chatted with the bartender about tasting a reasonable whisky.
 My friend Chuck said he wanted to try [Red Breast](https://www.redbreastwhiskey.com/) but they